bvanderdrift/teddysite/README.md

-# teddysite
+# Teddy Site
-My Own Site
+This is my private repo for my site, currently hosted at DigitalOcean and using the domain http://teddy.vergiel.nl